 Forked version of Gnome2.
 You can customize it.
 Looks and functions okay but if you scratch beneath the surface everything feels extremely dated.
 Does everything okay but doesn’t excel at anything.
 GTK framework.

 These are kind of like desktop environments but you have to put all the pieces together yourself.
 I view them as artifacts of the past, and considering I barely have the patience to make KDE/XFCE customized the way I want, I have never bothered with these.
+If you want to go crazy with customization, this is the way to go.

 I ended up going with FreeBSD + KDE.
 While you can install multiple DEs concurrently, I don’t like doing this.
 They all install a bunch of default software and you end up with a bunch of redundancies by installing more than one.
 I guess you could install your DEs in jails, but I don’t really see the utility in that.
 I also prefer to try to go mostly with Qt or GTK software, depending on which DE I have installed.
 It’s impossible to avoid crossing the two frameworks without really limiting your software choices, but I show preference for software designed for one or the other based on DE because software often looks better on a GUI it it was designed for and you’ll find yourself installing less extra dependencies.